onzfonz/comp227/src/content/8/en/part8c.md

 ```

 The code is nothing special.
-The only thing is that we can't use a type guard here since a date in this case is only considered to be a *string*.
+The only thing is that we can't use a type predicate based type guard here since a date in this case is only considered to be a *string*.
 Note that even though the *parseDate* function accepts the *date* variable as *unknown* after we check the type with *isString*, then its type is set as *string*, which is why we can give the variable to the *isDate* function requiring a string without any problems.

 Finally, we are ready to move on to the last two types, *Weather* and *Visibility*.